Contents

 June 2014.
 New starter solenoid

 Genuine Hitachi relay failed not far from Faial (Azores) in my third Atlantic crossing.
 There with a difficulty I was able to find similar model, Cargo, made in China starter solenoid.
 It was bigger than mine, which was actually good and it had the mounting holes that matched the Yanmar engine.
-I paid 33 euro for it, not cheap.
+I paid 33 euros for it, not cheap.
 I had to change the terminals of the triggering wires because they were too small and with a round file slightly enlarge the terminals of the starter wires.

 October 2014.
 It failed again!

 The Chinese relay did not last long.
 In 4 months I had to replace it again!
-In Gibtaltor it cost me 72 euro!
+In Gibtaltor it cost me 72 euros!
 It was different one, made in Italy rather than China.
 Will see how long it lasts.

 October 2015.
 New mixing elbow and riser pipe